d-qoi/HPVTEnduranceTracker/README.md

 ### During the race

-	Start the race by typing _start_, hit enter when the flag is dropped
+	Start the race by typing *start*, hit enter when the flag is dropped

 	After that, type the number of the team (as specified in the teams.csv) and hit enter More than one team can be specified at a time using spaces

-	End the race with _end_ this will stop the timing and exit the program
+	Stop the race with *stop* this will stop the timing, and give everyone a last lap time

+	End will exit the program

 ### Other commands